Mahfuz-Zaman/Project-Laptop-Valley-Client/README.md

 ##### User Perspective:

 - A user can log in with his/her Gmail account and can log out.
-- A user can register to add sunglasss for buying.
+- A user can register to add laptop for buying.
 - A user can cancel his/her product before confirming the order.
 -

 #### Admin Perspective:

 - an admin logs in, he/she will not see the options that a normal user sees.
-Insted an admin will see Manage All Orders, Add A Product, Make Admin, Manage Products Logout.
+Instead an admin will see Manage All Orders, Add A Product, Make Admin, Manage Products Logout.
 Based on your website idea, you can change the name of these menu items.
 Details about Manage all orders or Manage products will be provided later.